schofield-paul/schofield-paul/README.md

 - 👋 Hi, I’m @makeitsough
 - 🌱 Currently learning Javascript & React
 - 🧑‍💻 Working through Meta Front-End & Back-End Dev courses on Coursera
-- Θ  In Full Stack Academy program through March 2023
+- Θ  In Full Stack Academy program through April 2023

 <!---
 makeitsough/makeitsough is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.